Service Animal Policy

 - A service animal shall be under the control of its handler at all times.

 - Inappropriate behavior is grounds for excluding the animal from the premises.
-Therefore, a service animal should not be wandering around, socializing, eating at the table or being fed.
+Therefore, a service animal should not wander around, socialize, eat at the table, or be fed.

 - It is reasonable to expect that the service animal not bark excessively, be disruptive, run to people or jump on them, or act aggressively toward people.
 The service animal is there to provide a service; it is working.
-Keep in mind that sometimes it is a service animal’s job to warn its handler of surroundings or impending events, and it might do so with a bark.
+Remember that sometimes it is a service animal’s job to warn its handler of surroundings or impending events, and it might do so with a bark.

 The Spokane Highland Games’ Rights:

-- A member of the Spokane Highland Games Association may ask whether the animal is a service animal required because of a disability and what work or task the animal has been trained to perform for the individual with a disability.
+- A Spokane Highland Games Association member may ask whether the animal is a service animal required because of a disability and what work or task the animal has been trained to perform for the individual with a disability.

-- The provision of emotional support, well-being, comfort or companionship does not constitute work or tasks.
+- Providing emotional support, well-being, comfort, or companionship does not constitute work or tasks.

 - If the handler refuses to answer, the animal can be excluded from the Spokane County Fair & Expo Center grounds.

-- If the handler answers that the animal makes them feel better, helps them calm down, eases their depression or something similar, this indicates that it is the animal’s presence alone that helps the handler, and that the animal is not trained to do a task or provide a service.
+- If the handler answers that the animal makes them feel better, helps them calm down, eases their depression, or something similar, the animal's presence alone helps the handler, and the animal is not trained to do a task or provide a service.

-- Emotional support animals and therapy animals are NOT service animals according to ADA’s definition.
+- According to ADA's definition, Emotional support and therapy animals are NOT service animals.

 Americans with Disabilities Act